kristianbangsoe/Occupa/README.md

 ## Getting Started

-* Clone or download the rpository on your local machine.
+* Clone or download the repository on your local machine.

 ### On Mac